-Employers are required to report newly hired employees and re-hired employees with the Oregon Department of Justice within 20 days of their hire or rehire date.
+Employers are required to report newly hired employees (and re-hired employees) to the Oregon Department of Justice within 20 days of the employee’s hire date.

 Employee Information that will be needed includes the employee’s start date, first, middle, and last name, mailing address, Social Security Number, date of birth, health insurance availability information, and the employee’s start date or the first day the employee begins work.

 Employer Information includes Federal Employer Identification Number, business name, employer’s address, and contact phone number.

 The Oregon New Hire Reporting Form can be submitted online, by mail to: